 In addition to manufacturing value added per capita, the 2030 Agenda measures progress in industrialization by the share of manufacturing in total value added and employment.
 As these indicators show, over the last 20 years, structural change is evident in employment, but less so in value added.
-Most developing regions, as well as transition and developed economies, witnessed a decreasing proportion of manufacturing value added.
-With exception of LDCs, the share in employment has also reduced in all regions (see figure 2).
+Most developing regions, as well as transition and developed economies, witnessed a decreasing proportion of manufacturing value added (see figure 2).

 Extrapolating the growth after 2005 into the future, the pace appears to be too slow to achieve the SDG target of doubling the manufacturing share in value added by 2030.
 Since 2005 onwards, an increase of 0.43 percentage points would have been required on average each year to reach the target.
-The actual average increase between 2005 and 2017 was 0.1 percentage points per year.
+Increases of that amount were indeed achieved over the last three years.
+However, during the period from 2005 to 2017, the actual average increase was 0.17 percentage points per year.
 The findings above suggest that new innovations and policies towards industrialization are needed in LDCs to accelerate structural transformation.